 the Ministry was determined to introduce as many as women as possible to the judiciary and took the necessary measures to widen the recruitment pool in order to accommodate the working patterns and profiles of the female candidates.
-Of the 21 women who passed the oral exam and underwent a full year of training in 1978, nine were finally appointed to the judiciary in March 1979, as deputy public prosecutors in their respective courthouses: Qamar Ṣarṣar, Luṭfiyya 'Ubayd and Ḥasnā' al-Aswad in Damascus; Þuḥā Yakin in Aleppo, Sabīḥa Jalab and Amīra Aḥmadū in Idlib; Su'ād Qaṣṣār in Deir ez-Zor; Salwā Kaḍīb in Homs and Rafīqa al-Ṣūfī in Lattakia.
-Most of them were appointed to the juvenile courts, except in the smaller courthouses, such as in Idlib, where public prosecutors were assigned to more than one court and given additional duties due to the heavy case load and limited personnel.
-Momen of the second cohort, recruited in 1981, were also first appointed as deputy public prosecutors.
-Momen of the second cohort, recruited in 1981, were also first appointed as deputy public prosecutors.
+Of the 21 women who passed the oral exam and underwent a full year of training in 1978, nine were finally appointed to the judiciary in March 1979, as deputy public prosecutors in their respective courthouses: Qamar Ṣarṣar, Luṭfiyya 'Ubayd and Ḥasnā' al-Aswad in Damascus; Duḥā Yakin in Aleppo, Sabīḥa Jalab and Amīra Aḥmadū in Idlib; Suʿād Qaṣṣār in Deir ez-Zor; Salwā Kaḍīb in Homs and Rafīqa al-Ṣūfī in Lattakia.14 Most of them were appointed to the juvenile courts, except in the smaller courthouses, such as in Idlib, where public prosecutors were assigned to more than one court and given additional duties due to the heavy case load and limited personnel.15 Women of the second cohort, recruited in 1981, were also first appointed as deputy public prosecutors.16

 The confinement of the first women members of the judiciary to the juvenile jurisdiction was a means of granting them a form of judicial power that seemed to coincide with the traditional status and realm of women: the care and education of children.
 In many jurisdictions of the world, when special laws and courts were created to judge minors, it was also recommended that women work in these courts.
 For example, in France, the creation of the office of juvenile court judge in 1945 was immediately followed by the appointment of the first woman to the judiciary in 1946.
 At the time, the majority of the French judicial corps believed that the most appropriate office for women was that of judge, not public prosecutor, more specifically, a judge in the juvenile court (Boigeol 1999, 153-154).
 In Tunisia, the first female law graduate was sent to France to train as a juvenile court judge in the late 1960s (Ben Achour 2007, 63, [n.
 35]).
-Similarly, when 42 women were appointed in 2007 and 2008 to the Egyptian judiciary (Lindbekk, this volume; Sonneveld, this volume), 17 the
+Similarly, when 42 women were appointed in 2007 and 2008 to the Egyptian judiciary (Lindbekk, this volume; Sonneveld, this volume),17 the